eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 - impl
 - itest

-#### gRPC Agent Connection creates execution command channel
+#### gRPC Agent Connection creates from server channel
-`swdd~grpc-agent-connection-creates-execution-command-channel~1`
+`swdd~grpc-agent-connection-creates-from-server-channel~1`

 Status: approved

-For each received connection request, the gRPC Agent Connection shall create a new Execution Command Channel for this agent.
+For each received connection request, the gRPC Agent Connection shall create a new From Server Channel for this agent.

 Tags:
 - gRPC_Agent_Connection